- 2 cups shredded cheddar cheese

 - Tortilla or corn chips

 - In a large bowl, combine the first seven ingredients.
 In a small bowl, combine the mayonnaise, sour cream and sugar; stir into corn mixture.
 Cover and refrigerate overnight.
-Garnish with additional green onions if desired.
+Sprinkle with additional green onions.
 Serve with chips.
 Yield: 8-10 servings.

 Reviews forMexican Corn Dip